Why is my stone walkway thin grass

 How can I fix thin grass on my stone walkway?

-To fix thin grass, you can try aerating the soil, adding topsoil and grass seed, or replacing the grass with a more suitable ground cover like low-growing plants or gravel.
+To fix thin grass, you may need to remove some of the stones, loosen the soil, and reseed the area with grass.
+Alternatively, you can consider replacing the grass with a more suitable ground cover like low-growing plants or mulch.

-Should I call a professional for this issue?
+Should I call a professional to fix my stone walkway grass?

 Connect with certified professionals in your area